adellegia/adellegia.github.io/portfolio.md

 _A Tutorial Project for Deep Learning, Hertie School_ (November 2022 --- December 2022) <br>
 _Github repo:_ [EU-DMA-Text-Classification-BERT](https://github.com/adellegia/watermelon)

-A Python tutorial on building a text classification pipeline for unstructured documents using Bidirectional Encoder Representations from Transformers (BERT).
+A Python tutorial for building a text classification pipeline using unstructured documents with Bidirectional Encoder Representations from Transformers (BERT).
 The tutorial focuses on predicting stakeholder agreement with the EU's Digital Markets Act proposal using public consultation documents.

 #### 4. Emotionality and Rationality in Speeches of EU Commissioners
 _A Research Project for Text as Data , Hertie School_ (November 2022) <br>